 A degradation half life in air of 16 hours was estimated in Section 3.2.1.
 For biodegradation, a rate constant of 0.0014 h^{-1} will be used (see Section 3.2.2.2.1).
 This rate will be used for water, soil and aerobic sediment in the model.
-This is assumed to be the rate of disappearance of the substance, and may therefore over-estimate the rate of formation of PFOS.
 An alternative half life of one year, to allow for the possible slower degradation of other substances, is also used in the same way.
-In all media the final product of degradation is assumed to be PFOS (see Section 3.3.1.2).
-Further consideration of the rate of degradation and the degree of production of PFOS is included in Appendices 3 and 5.
+In all media the product of degradation is assumed to be PFOS (see Section 3.3.1.2).